TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 * https://github.com/TYPO3-Solr/ext-solr/issues/1010

-### Add solr access filter plugin 2.0.0
+### Add Solr access filter plugin 2.0.0

-The solr access filter plugin has been optimized to use a solr post filter.
+The Solr access filter plugin has been optimized to use a Solr post filter.
 By using a post filter the performance of this plugin is much better, because less documents need to be evaluated.
 In this release we ship this new version 2.0.0 of the access filter with the default configSet and in our docker container.

 Related Issues: